(800) 373-2873

 Key Takeaways

-• Comfortable, high-quality sleep is essential for reducing the risk of several health issues, including obesity, type 2 diabetes, high blood pressure, heart disease, and even early death.
+• Quality sleep reduces the risk of obesity, type 2 diabetes, high blood pressure, heart disease, and early mortality.

-• Older adults, especially those living with chronic diseases, are at a higher risk for circulation issues, which can hurt both your quality and quantity of sleep.
+• Older adults—especially those with chronic conditions—are at higher risk for poor circulation that disrupts sleep.

-• Those who spend a lot of time in bed or experience incontinence are at a higher risk of developing pressure ulcers and dermatitis.
+• Spending long hours in bed or managing incontinence increases the risk of pressure ulcers and dermatitis.

-• Older adults are 3.5 times more likely to die in fires than the general population.
+• Older adults are 3.5× more likely to die in home fires than the general population.

 Quality sleep is essential for overall well-being.
 Older adults often face sleep challenges, such as difficulty falling and staying asleep.
 A safe bedroom contributes to better sleep by reducing stress and physical discomfort.